 Cheryl Bettigole took over as acting Philadelphia health commissioner after the abrupt resignation of her predecessor, former Commissioner Tom Farley.
 After five years in the position, Farley stepped down in mid-May on request of the mayor after admitting he’d mishandled remains of MOVE bombing victims.

-The prominence doesn’t seem to faze the 55-year-old, who lives in Mt.
+The prominence of the role doesn’t seem to faze the 55-year-old, who lives in Mt.
 Airy and has spent most of her career in public health

 “For people who choose to work in city government, you know the things you want to get done will take time and a lot of work,” Bettigole said in an interview.